Five-Week Summer Performance

 Housing and Meals

 Acceptance to the program does not guarantee a residence hall space.
 Applying for residence hall housing is a separate process.
-A limited number of housing applications and related information will be mailed to accepted applicants beginning in February until residence halls reach full capacity.
+A limited number of housing applications and related information will be mailed to accepted applicants beginning in March until residence halls reach full capacity.
 Participants who will require on-campus housing are strongly encouraged to apply to the program by March 1, and upon receiving a housing application, should return it immediately in order to secure a space in the residence hall.
 Due to limited availability, residence hall space fills up quickly.
 To be eligible to live in a residence hall, you must be 15 years of age by the start of the program.
-Preference for on-campus housing will be given to students ages 15 to 17.

 For questions concerning residence hall housing, call the Housing Office at 617 747-2292.
 If you do not secure housing in Berklee's residence halls, please contact the Office of Summer Programs at 617 747-2245 for information on alternative housing.